build-on-aws/content/tutorials/deploy-sam-application-composer/index.md

 ## Conclusion

 Congratulations!
 We just learned how to use AWS Application Composer to visualize and build Serverless applications.
+We also learned how to build and deploy these applications using the AWS SAM CLI.

-Please note following points :
+Please note following points:

 - there is no cost for visualizing the applications in Application Composer.
 However, if you run commands `sam build` and `sam deploy` in your AWS Account, you will be charged for the resources it creates.
 This is outside of the scope of this blog and may go beyond your free tier limits.
 - Application Composer is going to help you create the visualized template, you should continue using your local testing, peer review, or regular deployment through your own current method.